 INSURANCE CLAIM PROCESS

-ABC Roofing & Siding is an establishd company, with trained and experienced professionals who are quite familiar with the insurance claim process.
+ABC Roofing & Siding is a well establishd company, with trained and experienced professionals who are quite familiar with the insurance claim process.

 We work directly with the insurance company on behalf of the customer.
 Our goal is to ensure a best possible outcome of the insurance claim.

 Furthermore, we guide our customer through the entire claim process.
-Keeping them well informed, and most importantly, addressing any questions and concerns.
+As a result, we keep customers well informed.
+Also, any questions and concerns are quickly addressed.

 Here Is a Brief Outline of the Insurance Claim Process: